qvest-digital/training_container/workshops/kubernetes/chapters/100_namespaces/slides.md

 ## What are Namespaces?

 - Kubernetes uses namespaces to separate or isolate resources inside a single cluster.
-- Resource names inside the same namespace need to be unique.
+- Resource names inside the same namespace need to be unique
-- There are cluster-wide Objects available that are not taking care of namespace boundaries.
+- There are cluster-wide Objects available that are not taking care of namespace boundaries
-  - e.g. StorageClass, Nodes, PersistentVolumes or Namespaces itself
+  - e.g. StorageClass, Nodes, PersistentVolumes or Namespaces themselves
 - set with: `metadata.namespace` inside a yaml

 ----